-With the weather changing, please make sure your child's cubby has the appropriate types of clothing.
+With the weather changing, please make sure your child's backpack has the appropriate types of clothing.
 For example, pants instead of shorts, long sleeves instead of short sleeves, and a jacket are perfect items!

-Also, please be sure ALL of your child's belongings can fit INSIDE the cubby with the lid on.
-By doing this, it eliminates the spread of germs
+Also, please be sure ALL of your child's belongings can fit INSIDE their bag.
+By doing this, it eliminates the spread of germs from cubby to cubby.
+If you have OVERSIZED blankets or pillows, please switch them out for a smaller sized blanket or pillow.
+Thank you for your help!